tgc-bot/FourAcesContracts/Membership.md

 Division Head is responsible for the entirety of the Department/Division.
 This Division Head has the ultimate authority of that Division.
-Each Division Head is employed to the pleasure of the Owner and MUST take into consideration the Owner’s advice in a situation within the Divisions purview.
+Each Division Head is employed to the pleasure of the Owner and MUST take into consideration the Owner’s advice or wishes in a situation within the Divisions purview.
 Additionally, these Division Heads MAY appoint other Members to positions within their Division and delegate tasks and duties to those Members; any such Member MUST NOT abuse such positions.

-The Division Heads MAY be compelled to act by the Casino Owner, assuming that the following conditions apply:
+The Division Heads MAY also seek the advice of the Casino Owner in cases where such advice is needed.

-  - Condition one, or

-  - Condition two, or

-  - Condition three, and condition four; or

-  - Etc..

 Additionally, henceforth, a Council is established that consists of each Division Head and each member of Management.
 This Council will have the